romanornr/derivatives-trading-notes/Dividends/Dividends.md

 [[Record date]]: The deadline for acquiring shares in order to collect dividends

-[[settlement date]]: Settlement date: The day the stock is transferred to the purchaser.
+[[Settlement date]]: Settlement date: The day the stock is transferred to the purchaser.

+[[Ex-Dividend Date]] (Ex-Date): The first day a stock trades without dividend rights